-(a) Includes fines and penalties, rental receipts, refunds and certain intrastate transfers.

-(b) Mainly subsidies to local school districts.

-(c) Mainly subsidies to colleges and universities.
-Higher education institutions maintain their own discrete funds and accounting systems.

-(d) The State currently reimburses taxing subdivisions for the 10% property tax rollback granted to owners of real property (12.5% to homeowners), for partial real property tax exemptions for the elderly and handicapped, and for a portion of revenue reductions resulting from exempted (or reduced tax value) tangible personal property.
-This program's cost to the State is determined by total property taxes levied on the local level.

-(e) Debt service on general obligations, lease-rental obligations, and certain other state debt paid from the GRF.
-Excludes highway-related debt, and OBA-issued obligations for Department of Transportation and Department of Public Safety facilities and a Bureau of Workers Compensation facility, debt service on which is paid from non-GRF sources.

-(f) Includes, among other items, transfers to the Budget Stabilization Fund and the Income Tax Reduction Fund.
+- (a) Includes the kilowatt-hour excise tax imposed beginning in May of Fiscal Year 2001. - (b) Includes fines and penalties, rental receipts, refunds and certain intrastate transfers, and in Fiscal Year 2002 \$534.3 million from the BSF and \$183.9 million from tobacco settlement receipts. - (c) Mainly subsidies to local school districts. - (d) Mainly subsidies to colleges and universities.
+Higher education institutions maintain their own discrete funds and accounts. - (e) The State currently reimburses taxing subdivisions for the 10% property tax rollback granted to owners of real property (12.5% to homeowners), for partial real property tax exemptions for the elderly and handicapped, and for a portion of revenue reductions resulting from exempted (or reduced tax value) tangible personal property.
+This program's cost to the State is determined by total property taxes levied on the local level. - (f) Debt service on general obligations, lease-rental obligations, and certain other State debt paid from the GRF.
+Excludes highway-related debt, and OBA-issued obligations for Department of Transportation and Department of Public Safety facilities and a Bureau of Workers Compensation facility, debt service on which is paid from non-GRF sources. - (g) Includes transfers from liquor profits, from the Income Tax Reduction Fund in Fiscal Years 1998-2001, and in Fiscal Year 2002 \$48.4 million from the BSF, \$100 million from the Family Services Stabilization Fund, and \$105.7 million from tobacco settlement receipts. - (h) Includes transfers to the BSF in Fiscal Years 1998 to 2001, and to the Income Tax Reduction Fund in Fiscal Years 1998 to 2000.